livekit/livekit/README.md

 ### Starting LiveKit

 Start LiveKit by running `livekit-server` with no arguments.
-It will start in development mode by default with a set of placeholder API key/secret pair.
+It will start in development mode by default with a set of placeholder API key/secret.

 ```
 API Key: devkey
 API Secret: secret
 ```

-To customize your setup for production, refer to [deployment docs](https://docs.livekit.io/deploy/)
+To customize your setup for production, refer to our [deployment docs](https://docs.livekit.io/deploy/)

-### Creating an Access Token
+### Creating an access token

-Each user that connects to a LiveKit room requires an [Access Token](https://docs.livekit.io/guides/access-tokens/).
-It's a JWT token that encodes the user's identity as well as permissions granted to them.
+Each user that connects to a LiveKit room requires an [access token](https://docs.livekit.io/guides/access-tokens/).
+It's a JWT token that encodes the user's identity and the permissions granted to them.
 You can generate tokens with our CLI:

 ```shell
 livekit-cli create-token \